statichunt/statichunt/content/tool/chat.md

 ---
 title: Chat
-meta_title: "Best Jamstack Chat Tools | Statichunt"
+meta_title: " Jamstack Chat Tools | Statichunt"
 description: "Looking to add a chat to your static website?
 These JAMstack has the ideal chat solution for you"
-page_title: "Chat Tools For Jamstack" # this is for h1 tag
+page_title: " Jamstack Chat Tools " # this is for h1 tag
 icon: /images/icons/chat.svg
 url: "/jamstack-chat"
 draft: false